Marco-Sulla/ewa/README.txt

 3. Go to `src` folder
 4. Copy config_example.ini` in another .ini file, and edit it following its comments
+5. If you have Linux, you have to source `oracle_env.sh`.
+See ORACLE.txt for more details
-5. Launch in the shell: `> python3 ewa.py --config YOUR_CONFIG.ini`.
+6. Launch in the shell: `> python3 ewa.py --config YOUR_CONFIG.ini`.
 If you
    have Windows, use `python` instead of `python3`
-6. Read and follow the instructions at the end of script launching
+7. Read and follow the instructions at the end of script launching

 # Tested databases
 Oracle 12C+, MSSQL 2012+.
 Not all field types are currently supported.
 Please